yzdpirate28/IndeedScrapeAnalyzer/README.md

 # IndeedScrapeAnalyzer
 # JobScraperBot

-JobScraperBot is a Python-based automation tool for scraping job postings from **Indeed** and analyzing the extracted data.
+IndeedScrapeAnalyzer is a Python-based automation tool for scraping job postings from **Indeed** and analyzing the extracted data.
 This repository contains scripts to gather job information, process it, and generate visualizations to gain insights into job markets.

 ## Features